fhdsl/NIH_Data_Sharing/docs/Appendix.md

 &nbsp;
 &nbsp;

 - @bonomi_citation_2020 - The promises and challenges associated with sharing genomic data
 - @cosgriff_citation_2020 - The promise of shared data for addressing public health emergencies, such as the SARS-CoV-2 pandemic
 - @mckiernan_citation_2016 - Data sharing can help advance careers through increases in citations, media attention, potential collaborators, job opportunities, and funding opportunities
 - @piwowar_citation_2011 - Investing in data storage and archiving is a good investment of grant funds
+- @sansone_fairsharing_2019 - FAIRsharing as a community approach to standards, repositories and policies
 - @tenopir_citation_2020 - Most scientists view data sharing favorably; A majority feel lack of access impedes scientific progress
 - @vesteghem_citation_2020 - Findable, Accessible, Interoperable and Reusable (FAIR) Data Principles and their importance to precision oncology
 - @wilkinson_citation_2016 - Good data management is key to knowledge discovery and innovation; four foundational principles — Findability, Accessibility, Interoperability, and Reusability — can help guide data producers and publishers